rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-36.md

 categories:
   - "newsletters"
 summary: "Welcome to the #36 edition of Rust in Blockchain.
-This month we spotlight `cargo-supply-chain`,
+This month we spotlight `cargo-supply-chain`.
 It lists the authors of every crate in your dependency graph."
 ---